GoogleCloudPlatform/rad-lab/modules/gen_ai/README.md

 ### Deployments via Service Account

 1. Create a Terraform Service Account in RAD Lab Management Project to execute / deploy the RAD Lab module.
 Ensure that the Service Account has the above mentioned IAM permissions.
-NOTE: Make sure to set the `resource_creator_identity` variable to the Service Account ID in terraform.tfvars file and pass it in module deployment.
-Example content of terraform.tfvars:
+NOTE: Make sure to set the `resource_creator_identity` variable to the Service Account ID in `terraform.tfvars` file and pass it in module deployment.
+Example content of `terraform.tfvars`:
 ```
 resource_creator_identity = <sa>@<projectID>.iam.gserviceaccount.com
 ```